AMLoucas/MT5763_TOWANS/TASK2/README.txt

 Macro for estimating standard error of a variable from jackknifing, applied to seal dataset.

-Calculated SE of Mean Seal Length: 0.5537712468cm

-Includes timer for length of the jackknife, times ranging from 0.5-3s in testing.

 Pseudocode for Macro Process

 [1] Extract the sample mean and obtain a dataset with it repeated n times